How to Reduce Support Tickets Without Burning Out Your IT Team

 1. Build Self-Service Around Actual Contact Reasons

-The right approach is to identify the top 15 to 20 contact reasons from ticket data, check whether each has a corresponding knowledge article that is findable, current, and written in plain language from the user’s perspective, and address the gaps in priority order.
-Teams that align self-service content to actual contact reasons rather than IT team taxonomy consistently achieve deflection rates of 20 to 35% on eligible contact types within 60 days.
-According to HubSpot, 81% of customers attempt to resolve issues themselves before contacting support.
-The self-service gap is almost always a content and findability problem, not a user behaviour problem.
+Identify the top 15 to 20 contact reasons from ticket data.
+Check whether each has a knowledge article that is findable, current, and written in plain language.
+Address the gaps in order.
+Teams that align self-service content to actual contact reasons achieve deflection rates of 20 to 35% on eligible contact types within 60 days.

 2. Automate High-Volume Low-Complexity Request Types